-When returning from an absence that is related to a medical appointment/illness or court appearance, please email mhs\absences@marbleheadschools.org with an attached note of explanation from the parent/guardian with supporting documentation from doctor/court.
-This note must contain the date and reason for absence and phone number of the parent/guardian.
+When returning from an absence, the student is required to present to the Main Office, a note of explanation from the parent/guardian and the reason for the absence.
+This note must contain: date of absence, reason for absence, signature and phone number of parent/guardian.
 If absences or tardies are unresolved, students should contact their Assistant Principal.